IG00RA/tasks-app/README.md

 The project is split into two main components:

-- **Front-End**: The client-side of the application built with React.js and Electron.js.
+- **tasks-app**: The client-side of the application built with React.js and Electron.js.
-- **Back-End**: The server-side application powered by Nest.js, handling business logic and database communication.
+- **tasks-server**: The server-side application powered by Nest.js, handling business logic and database communication.